© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Penmoelallt Round Barrows is a scheduled monument protected by Cadw under reference GM528.
 View the official record →

-Penmoelallt Round Barrows is a Prehistoric funerary monument located in Wales, designated as a Scheduled Ancient Monument under the reference GM528.
+Penmoelallt Round Barrows is a Prehistoric funerary and ritual monument located in Wales, designated as a Scheduled Ancient Monument (Cadw SAM GM528).
 It is designated a Scheduled Ancient Monument by Cadw under reference GM528.

 Penmoelallt Round Barrows dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Penmoelallt Round Barrows is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM528.